-The following assumptions were applied in determining the five year projected cash flows of the Clinical Research CGU at 31 December 2015:
+The following assumptions were applied in determining the five year projected cash flows of the Clinical Research CGU at 31 December 2016:

-31 December 31 December
+31 December 2016 31 December 2015

-2015 2014
+Expected revenue growth rate 6% 9%

-Expected revenue growth rate 9% 8%
+Expected growth rate for operating costs 5.5% 7%

-Expected growth rate for operating costs 7% 6%
+Expected effective tax rate 14% 14%

-Expected effective tax rate 14% 16%
+Expected movement in creditors 5.5% 7%

-Expected movement in creditors 7% 6%
+Expected days sales outstanding 50 days 45 days

-Expected movement in debtors based on DSO 45 days 45 days
+Expected capital expenditure growth rate 2% 3%

-Expected capital expenditure growth rate 3% 7%
+Discount rate 10% 8%

-^{}Days sales outstanding (DSO) is a a measure of the number of days in the period that the company takes to collect revenue.
+^{}Days sales outstanding (DSO) is a measure of the number of days in the period that the company takes to collect revenue.
 DSO is calculated based on trade debtors less payments on account divided by gross revenue multiplied by number of days in the period.

 Expected revenue growth and the expected growth in operating costs are determined based upon the expected growth rates used in preparing the Group's budgets and strategic plans.
-In estimating budgeted revenue, consideration is given to current levels of backlog (i.e. the value of new business awards not yet recognised in revenue) and the estimated timeframe over which this is expected to be recognised within revenue, together with an estimate of revenue expected to be generated from new awards not currently within backlog.
-In estimating revenue from new awards consideration is given to current RFP (request for proposals) volumes, expected growth rates in both the CRO industry and the Group's market share, and past experience.
+In estimating budget revenue, consideration is given to current levels of backlog (i.e. the value of new business awards not yet recognised in revenue) and the estimated timeframe over which this is expected to be recognised within revenue, together with an estimate of revenue expected to be generated from new awards not currently within backlog.
+In estimating revenue from new awards consideration is given to current RFP (request for proposals) volumes, expected growth rates in both the CRO industry and the Group's market share, and of past experience.
 In estimating budgeted operating costs, consideration is given to required staffing levels, project related costs, facility and information technology costs and other costs.
 Staff costs and project related costs generally increase in line with revenue and are therefore estimated based on revenue growth expectations, while facility and information costs and other costs are relatively fixed and are therefore projected based upon a lower growth rate.
 An expected long term average tax rate of 14% has been applied in determining the projected after tax cash flows.

 Working capital investment needs are determined based upon anticipated increases in the Group's debtors and creditors.
 Debtors are expected to increase in line with increases in the Group's DSO.
 DSO is generally a function of both the timing of contract fee instalments over a study or trial duration and credit terms afforded to individual customers.
 The DSO used in conducting the impairment review is reflective of current and anticipated trends in the Group's DSO.
-Expected long term DSO's for the Group are anticipated to be in the range of 40 to 50 days.
-Creditors' are expected to increase in line with operating costs.
+Expected long term DSOs for the Group are anticipated to be in the range of 45 to 55 days.
+Creditors are expected to increase in line with operating costs.
 Capital expenditure is expected to increase in line with the Group's projected capital expenditure investment targets.

-A pre-tax discount rate of 8% (2014:8%) has been applied to the projected cash flows of the CGU in determining its value-in-use.
+A pre-tax discount rate of 10% (2015: 8%) has been applied to the projected cash flows of the CGU in determining its value-in-use.
 This rate is reflective of both the time value of money and risks specific to the CGU.
 The discount rate is based upon the Group's weighted average cost of capital which has been determined by applying the Group's long term optimal capital structure to its costs of debt and cost of equity.
 The Group's cost of debt has been calculated by applying an appropriate margin over the risk free interest rate.
 The Group's cost of equity has been calculated using the capital asset pricing model and includes an appropriate equity risk premium over the available risk free interest rate.